corda/corda-docs/content/en/docs/corda-enterprise/4.4/node-explorer.md

 ## Access your node with Node Explorer

 You can access any node with Node Explorer using the node's login credentials.
 If you are accessing a local node, or a remote node that is not protected with SSH, you can use the node's RPC login details.
-To access a remote node, protected by SSH, you also need the relevant port, username and password.
+To access a remote node, protected by SSH, you also need the relevant port, username, and password.

 ![login](resources/node-explorer/node-explorer-ssh-login.png "login")

-**To log in to a node without SSH credentials:**
+**To log in to a local or remote node without SSH credentials:**

 1. Open Node Explorer.

-2. In the Host Name field, enter the name of the host for your node.
+2. In the **Host name** field, enter the name of the host for your node.
 If it is a local node on your machine, type **localhost**.

 3. In the **Node port** field, enter the RPC connection address for your node.
 You can find this address by accessing your node through the command line - you will see the **RPC connection address** listed towards the top of your node's key information.

 ![RPC connection address](resources/node-explorer/node-explorer-cl.png "RPC connection address")

-4. Enter the username and password you would use to access your node.
+4. In the **Username** and **Password** fields, enter the username and password you would use to access your node.

 Node Explorer dashboard is shown.
 If you are connecting to this node for the first time, you can now configure the explorer to access your node's CorDapps.